Hawkie/SpaceCommand/README.md

 2) You will need npm (node package manager).
 To install goto nodejs download page.
 3) You will need the typescript compiler.
 Use npm to install typescript globally: npm install typescript -g
 4) You need to download the js dependencies into the node_modules directory using: npm install.
 5) Build the project by: npm run build.
-This runs tsc on the project using the tsconfig.json settings.
+This runs webpack on the project using the tsconfig.json and webpack.config.js settings.
-6) You can run the jest tests using: npm run test
+6) You can run the jest tests using: npm run test or npx jest

 ### To Run locally:
 The whole project compiles to javascript.
 Goto the directory and open the file index.html in chrome.